scottprahl/iad/README.md

 ## OVERVIEW

-Inverse Adding-Doubling determines the intrinsic optical properties of a flat scattering and absoption sample using measurements of the total reflection and transmission.
+Inverse Adding-Doubling is a command-line program that determines the intrinsic optical properties of a flat scattering and absoption sample using measurements of the total reflection and transmission.
 Basically, optical properties are repeatedly guessed until the calculated reflection and transmission match the measured values.

 This package provides two executables `ad` and `iad`.
 The first does a forward adding-doubling calculation (i.e., given the albedo, optical thickness, and anisotropy it returns the total reflection and transmission).
 The second does the reverse.